arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code example to initialize :class:`~paos.paos_abcd.ABCD` to simulate the effect of a change of medium from :math:`n_1 = 1.0` to :math:`n_2 = 1.25` on a light ray.
+Code example to initialize :class:`~paos.classes.abcd.ABCD` to simulate the effect of a change of medium from :math:`n_1 = 1.0` to :math:`n_2 = 1.25` on a light ray.

 .. jupyter-execute::

-        from paos.paos_abcd import ABCD
+        from paos.classes.abcd import ABCD
         n1, n2 = 1.0, 1.25
         abcd = ABCD(n1 = n1, n2 = n2)
         print(abcd.ABCD)